 Solely for purposes of this discussion, the term "interest" shall include any Additional Amounts and any Colombian withholding taxes withheld from payments of interest (or such Additional Amounts).
-Interest on notes will be treated as foreign-source income for U.S. federal income tax purposes and will generally constitute passive category income for foreign tax credit purposes.
+Interest on notes (other than any pre-issuance accrued interest excluded from the purchase price of the notes, as discussed above under "-Pre-issuance Accrued Interest") will be treated as foreign-source income for U.S. federal income tax purposes and will generally constitute passive category income for foreign tax credit purposes.
 The rules relating to foreign tax credits are complex and U.S. Holders should consult with their own independent tax advisors regarding the availability of a foreign tax credit and the application of the foreign tax credit limitations to their particular situation.